Azure/azure-iot-sdk-csharp/provisioning/device/samples/solutions/BestPracticeSampleX509/readme.md

 ![solution](media/auth_flow_diagram.png)
 > **Note**\
-> The Device Process is the device (host) application that holds the device provisioning client and IoT hub communication code.
+> The Device Process is the device (host) application that holds the provisioning client and IoT hub communication code.

 ### Prerequisites